 The Office of the United States Trade Representative (“USTR”) released its 2017 “Special 301” Report, a first for the Trump administration, detailing how intellectual property is being protected – or better yet, not protected – on a worldwide basis.
 This yearly report is the result of a review of the state of intellectual property rights protection and enforcement of the U.S.’s trading partners around world, and it is especially relevant in fashion because it specifies which countries raise concerns due to their intellectual property practices.

-China, Russia, India, Algeria, Argentina, Chile, Indonesia, Kuwait, Thailand, Ukraine and Venezuela were listed in the Obama administration’s 2016 report as "Priority Watch List" countries – those countries judged to have inadequate intellectual property laws (as opposed to "Watch List” countries, which are those whose intellectual property regimes are deemed to be of concern).
-A spot on the "Priority Watch List" may mean sanctions for these countries and also subjects them to extra scrutiny and could lead to sanctions if the U.S. brings cases to the World Trade Organization.
+Many of the same nations that regularly make the list, such as China, India, Indonesia, Thailand, and Vietnam, for online piracy, counterfeiting, ineffective systems for protecting against unfair commercial use of U.S. IP rights, etc., appear on this year’s list, as well.
+China, Russia, India, Algeria, Argentina, Chile, Indonesia, Kuwait, Thailand, Ukraine and Venezuela, for instance, were listed in the Obama administration’s 2016 report as “Priority Watch List” countries – those countries judged to have inadequate intellectual property laws (as opposed to “Watch List” countries, which are those whose intellectual property regimes are deemed to be of concern).
+A spot on the “Priority Watch List” may mean sanctions for these countries and also subjects them to extra scrutiny and could lead to sanctions if the U.S. brings cases to the World Trade Organization.

 This year’s “Priority Watch List” remains unchanged compared to the 2016 list, as does the “Watch List,” on which Barbados, Bolivia, Brazil, Bulgaria, Canada, Colombia, Costa Rica, Dominican Republic, Ecuador, Egypt, Greece, Guatemala, Jamaica, Lebanon, Mexico, Pakistan, Peru, Romania, Switzerland, Turkey, Turkmenistan, Uzbekistan, Vietnam are named.